-This is the best thing about a treadle chicken feeder.
-Only those who know how to use it can eat from it!
+One of the best things about a treadle chicken feeder is that only those who know how to use it can eat from it!
 So if you’ve got aggressive critters trespassing in your backyard, then this is the chicken feeder for you!
 Not only will it keep your chicken’s feed safe, but it will also save you money on chicken feed since the treadle feeder will only dispense food when it’s stepped on.

 Do you know anyone who needs a treadle chicken feeder?